rolling-scopes-school/tasks/tasks/coffee-house/coffee-house.md

 ## Repository Requirements
 - Task should be done in private school's repository.
 [How to work with a school's private repository](https://docs.rs.school/#/private-repository)
-- Create new branch `coffee-shop` from `main`.
-Create folder `coffee-shop` in the created branch where you will do source code
+- Create new branch `coffee-house` from `main`.
+Create a folder `coffee-house` in the created branch.
+Place your code in this folder.
 - The `main` (or `master`) branch should be empty (contain only files like README.md, .gitignore or .github folder)
 - Use `gh-pages` for deployment [How to deploy an assignment from a private school repository](https://docs.rs.school/#/private-repository?id=Как-сделать-деплой-задания-из-приватного-репозитория-школы)
-- Since the task is divided into three parts, coffee-shop will have three versions:
+- Since the task is divided into three parts, coffee-house will have three versions:
-   1. The `coffee-shop` branch will contain the first part of the assignment.
-When starting the second part, create a branch `coffee-shop-week2` from the `coffee-shop` branch to continue from where you left off in the first part
+   1. The `coffee-house` branch will contain the first part of the assignment.
+When starting the second part, create a branch `coffee-house-week2` from the `coffee-house` branch to continue from where you left off in the first part
-   2. Upon completing the second part of the assignment, create a Pull Request from the `coffee-shop-week2` branch to the `coffee-shop` branch, check for conflicts, and perform the Merge
+   2. Upon completing the second part of the assignment, create a Pull Request from the `coffee-house-week2` branch to the `coffee-house` branch, check for conflicts, and perform the Merge
-   3. For the third part, repeat the first 2 steps with a different branch name (`coffee-shop-week3`)
+   3. For the third part, repeat the first 2 steps with a different branch name (`coffee-house-week3`)
    4. Please note: Pull Requests with subsequent merges are only done from the current development branch into the initial branch of this task.
 Merging into the `main` branch is not performed!
 - The internal structure of the project is at your discretion.
 The simplest option is separate pages, each with its own styles and js.
 When submitting the work, please ensure that the provided submission link opens the main page of the deployed project